psaisan/PIPSCOUT/README.md

-# 🔬 PIPSCOPE
+# 🔭 PIPSCOUT
-*PIPseeker-based Single-Cell Omics Clustering & Projection Engine*
+*PIPseeker-based Single-Cell Output & UMAP Typing*

-**PIPSCOPE** is a Python-based pipeline that builds on [PIPseeker](https://pipseeker.readthedocs.io) to analyze single-cell RNA-seq data.
+**PIPSCOUT** is a Python-based pipeline that builds on [PIPseeker](https://pipseeker.readthedocs.io) to analyze single-cell RNA-seq data.
 It performs dimensionality reduction (UMAP), identifies cell types, and exports an annotated expression matrix.
 This tool is ideal for fast exploration and visualization of single-cell datasets using PIPseeker outputs.

 ## 📦 Requirements